 River cruise careers

-Are river cruise ship jobs different from the ocean & sea cruise jobs?
+Are river cruise ship jobs different from the sea cruise jobs?

-Although there are less employees working on river cruise lines, the standards of service are high and, therefore, the river cruise jobs can be very demanding.
+Although there are fewer employees working on river cruise line ships, the standards of service are high and, therefore, the river cruise jobs can be very demanding.

 River cruise lines operate on a seasonal basis.
 Most job contracts begin in March and end in November.
 Some river cruise lines also operate during the Christmas holiday season and, therefore, also offer Winter contracts from November to early January.
 However, the majority of the river cruise job contracts begin in March and end in November.
 It is also very common that we are asked by the river cruise lines we work with to provide cruise staff at different times of the season for shorter periods of employment.